Frequently asked questions

-This means that the system pressure is too low and you may see that the system pressure gauge indicates that the pressure in the system is below 1 bar and out of the green area.
+This means that the system pressure is too low and you may see the pressure gauge indicating that it is below 1 bar and outside the green area.

-The tap or taps should be opened a quarter of a turn and the water will start to refill the system (water should be heard filling the system).
-You should see the pressure gauge rise back up into the green area on the pressure gauge between 1 bar and 1.5 bar pressure.
+- Open the tap or taps a quarter of a turn which will allow water to refill the system (which you will be able to hear as it happens).
+You will then see the pressure gauge rise back up into the green area between 1 and 1.5 bar pressure.

-Once the pressure gauge is in the green area turn the taps back to the off position and the water will stop filling the system.
+- Once the pressure gauge is in the green area, turn the taps back to the off position and the water will stop filling the system.
 The lights should now stop flashing and the boiler will now operate.
-If the lights still flash, top up the system a little more but not over the green area.
+If the lights still flash, top up the system a little more but not beyond the green area.

-If you do fill the system too much and the pressure gauge is over the green area, just bleed water from a radiator until the pressure on the gauge goes down into the green area.
+- If you overfill the system and the gauge is outside the green area, just bleed water from a radiator until the pressure on the gauge goes back down into the green area.

 What do the lights mean on the front of the boiler?